KevinFernandoNT/docker_scaling_with_node/README.md

 # docker_scaling_with_node
-This is a test repository for docker  container scaling and nginx load balancing with node js app
+This is a test repository for docker  container scaling and nginx load balancing with a node js app

 #How to run the application